Stephen Powers: Early years

 Stephen Powers was born in Waterford, Ohio.
-He attended and graduated from the recently established University of Michigan in 1863.
+He attended and graduated from the University of Michigan in 1863.

 During the American Civil War years, Powers served as a Union Army correspondent for the Cincinnati Commercial newspaper.

 In 1869 Powers left Ohio for the West.
 He walked across the Southern and Western United States to his destination of San Francisco, California.
 After arriving, Powers wrote about his experiences and observations, and had his book published in 1871.

 California Native Americans

 Between 1871 and 1876, Stephen Powers traveled thousands of miles on foot and horseback through the Northern, Central Coast, and great Central Valley regions of California.
 Powers become very familiar with the various distinctive Native Californian Indian population groups and tribes.
 He studied their lives and crafts including: spiritual and religious beliefs and ceremonies; indigenous languages, narratives and mythology; art forms of basketry, rock art, carvings, pottery and weaving; dwellings and belongings.

 He also studied their ways of interacting with plants and animals for food, clothing, medicines, and tools.
 Powers observed and documented their adaptations to circumstances from a hundred years of homeland invasions by Spanish, Mexican, and European-American immigrants settling on their land, and the resulting consequences.

-Stephen Powers published his diverse ethnographic studies in a series of articles, which appeared primarily in the Overland Monthly journal from 1872-1877.
+Stephen Powers published his diverse ethnographic studies in a series of articles, which appeared primarily in the Overland Monthly journal from 1872 to 1877.